jmandrake/ftp-tls-ftps-cpanel-template/README.md

 I was getting an error message that said "Error: security: invalid parameter - you provided "explicit".
 Try "loose" or "strict" instead." when you try to run your GitHub Action.

-If you want to use explicit FTP over TLS (FTPS), you can set the security parameter to strict.
-If you want to use implicit FTP over TLS (FTPS), you can set the security parameter to loose.
-So the YAML file was set with the security parameter: strict.
+If you want to use explicit FTP over TLS (FTPS), set the security parameter to strict as shown below.
+If you want to use implicit FTP over TLS (FTPS), you can try setting the security parameter to loose.
+This YAML file is set with the security parameter: strict.

-The yaml file looks like this:
+The yaml file for the Github Actions Workflow looks like this:
 ```
 name: CI/CD